Sourdough Pita Bread

 Yes, start the dough early in the morning and skip the refrigeration step.

 If your oven is not hot enough the pita may not puff properly.
-If the sheet pan or baking stone is not pre-heated the pitas won’t puff.
+If the sheet pan or pizza stone is not pre-heated the pitas won’t form a pocket.
 If the bread is rolled too thin in spots it may not puff properly.

 The bread keeps for 1-2 days at room temperature.